-In the opinion of Bond Counsel, under current law and subject to the conditions described herein in the section "Tax Matters", interest on 2010A Bonds is excludable from gross income for federal income tax purpose, is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations and is not taken into account in determining adjusted current earnings for the purposes of computing the federal alternative minimum tax imposed on corporations.
-Bond Counsel is further of the opinion that the 2010A Bonds, income from the 2010A Bonds and any profit made on their sale, are exempt from income taxation by the Commonwealth of Virginia and any of its political subdivisions.
+In the opinion of Bond Counsel, under current law and subject to the conditions described herein in the section "Tax Matters", interest on 2010B Bonds sold and issued as tax-exempt bonds is excludable from gross income for federal income tax purposes, is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations and is not taken into account in determining adjusted current earnings for the purposes of computing the federal alternative minimum tax imposed on corporations.
+In the opinion of Bond Counsel, interest on 2010B Bonds sold and issued as Build America Bonds is included in the gross income of the owners thereof for federal income tax purposes.
+Bond Counsel is further of the opinion that the 2010B Bonds, income from the 2010B Bonds and any profit made on their sale, are exempt from income taxation by the Commonwealth and any of its political subdivisions.
 See "TAX MATTERS" herein.